Joush111/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(3)script showing all groups the current user is part of
+(4)script to change the owner of the file